ryantd42/NY-Legislative-Git/2023/A3872A-2023/bill.md

   ___________

- Introduced by M. of A. THIELE -- read once and referred to the Committee on Real Property Taxation
+ Introduced by M. of A. THIELE -- read once and referred to the Committee on  Real  Property  Taxation  --  recommitted to the Committee on Real Property Taxation in accordance  with  Assembly  Rule  3,  sec.
+2  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT authorizing the town of Southampton, county of Suffolk, to enact by a local law a homestead exemption and cap on  assessment  increases for real property tax purposes
+ AN ACT authorizing the town of Southampton, county of Suffolk, to  enact by a local law a homestead exemption

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: